Meitner–Hupfeld effect

 The Meitner–Hupfeld effect, named after Lise Meitner and Hans-Hermann Hupfeld, is an anomalously large scattering of gamma rays by heavy elements.
 The effect was later explained by a broad theory from which evolved the Standard Model, a theory for explaining the structure of the atomic nucleus.
-The anomalous gamma-ray behavior was eventually ascribed to electron–positron pair production and annihilation.
+The anomalous gamma-ray behaviour was eventually ascribed to electron–positron pair production and annihilation.

-Although Meitner was recognized for her work, Hupfeld contribution is usually ignored, and little or no account of his life exists.
+Although Meitner was recognised for her work, Hupfeld's contribution is largely ignored, and little or no account of his life exists.